pblack/docs/content/deployment/pointing-a-domain-to-your-amazon-s3-bucket.md

 draft = false
 tags = []
-title = "Pointing a domain to your Amazon S3 bucket " [menu.deployment_and_hosting]
+title = "Pointing a domain to your Amazon S3 bucket " [menu.deployment]
 weight = 6

 +++
 ## What is DNS?
 The Domain Name System (DNS) is often a headache for the noob developers.
 The purpose of DNS is to associate a readable domain name, like *forestry.io* with it's corresponding IP addresses.

 ## Set up name servers on
 * Go to Amazon's [Rote 53](https://console.aws.amazon.com/route53/)